What we've achieved

 Scoping the bigger picture

 Meadowbrook sits at a natural hotspot of energy demand - the community centre, Primary and Bidwell Brook schools, our swimming pools, The Wave, Cider Press, Lifeworks and others are all clustered around the same area.
-Bloom Renewables and Erda Energy are helping us scope out whether Meadowbrook could generate more clean energy than it needs - and share the surplus with its neighbours.

 Why it matters